Nomad Secret Backend

 nomad backend is not mounted by default.

-$ vault mount nomad Successfully mounted 'nomad' at 'nomad'!
+$ vault secrets enable nomad Successfully mounted 'nomad' at 'nomad'!

 Optionally, we can configure the lease settings for credentials generated